NREL/openstudio-server-helm/README.md

 ## Installing the Chart

-To install the helm chart with the application name `openstudio-server`, you can run the following command (depending on cloud provider) in the root directory of this repo.
+To install the helm chart with the chart name `openstudio-server`, you can run the following command in the root directory of this repo.
+This assumes you already have a Kubernetes cluster up and running.
+If you do not, please refer to [google](/google/README.md) or [aws](/aws/README.md) in this repo.

 For Google